cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Quickstart
 ==========
-Authenticating
+Authenticate
 --------------
-The preferred way of authenticating towards the Cognite API is by setting the environment variable :code:`COGNITE_API_KEY`.
-All examples in this documentation require that it has been set.
+The preferred way to authenticate against the Cognite API is by setting the :code:`COGNITE_API_KEY` environment variable.
+All examples in this documentation require that the variable has been set.

 .. code:: bash

     $ export COGNITE_API_KEY = <your-api-key>

-You may also pass your api-key directly to the CogniteClient.
+You can also pass your API key directly to the CogniteClient.

 .. code:: python

     >>> from cognite.client import CogniteClient
     >>> c = CogniteClient(api_key="your-key")

-Instantiating a new client
+Instantiate a new client
 --------------------------
-You can instantiate a client and get your login status like this.
-This will return an object with attributes describing which project and service account your api-key belongs to.
+Use this code to instantiate a client and get your login status.
+CDF returns an object with attributes that describe which project and service account your API key belongs to.

 .. code:: python